All About Bronchiolitis: Causes, Symptoms, and Treatment

 1. Respiratory syncytial virus (RSV)

-A negative single-stranded RNA virus of the paramyxovirus family (Paramyxoviridae) causes 56% of cases of bronchiolitis that require hospital admission.
+A negative single-stranded RNA virus of the paramyxovirus family (Paramyxoviridae) causes 56% of bronchiolitis cases requiring hospital admission.
 It’s widespread around the world.
 In fact, experts estimate that almost all children in the world suffer from it before they turn four.

 Approximately 70% of infants become infected with RSV in their first year of life.
 Many of them are asymptomatic.